Caring for the Fatherless this Summer

 4. Help them get ahead.
 Pay for summer school or personal tutoring to boost the confidence of a struggling student.

 5. Be intentional about engaging with them.
 Don’t let this one intimidate you.
-It’s as easy as this, if you take your son fishing, invite a fatherless boy.
+It’s as easy as this: inviting a fatherless boy if you take your son fishing.
 When you pamper your daughter, consider including her fatherless friend.

 6. Teach them a skill.
 How to cut the grass or change a tire.